jamiewilbraham/azure-docs/articles/cognitive-services/containers/container-faq.md

 * [Text Analytics][ta-containers-billing]

 > [!IMPORTANT]
-> Cognitive Services containers are not licensed to run without being connected to Azure for metering.
+> Cognitive Research Technologies containers are not licensed to run without being connected to Azure for metering.
 Customers need to enable the containers to communicate billing information with the metering service at all times.
-Cognitive Services containers do not send customer data to Microsoft.
+Cognitive Research Technologies containers do not send customer data to Microsoft.

 **Q: What is the current support warranty for containers?**

 **A:** There is no warranty for previews.
 Microsoft’s standard warranty for enterprise software will apply when containers are formally announced as general availability (GA).

-**Q: What happens to Cognitive Services containers when internet connectivity is lost?**
+**Q: What happens to Cognitive Research Technologies containers when internet connectivity is lost?**

-**A:** Cognitive Services containers are *not licensed* to run without being connected to Azure for metering.
+**A:** Cognitive Research Technologies containers are *not licensed* to run without being connected to Azure for metering.
 Customers need to enable the containers to communicate with the metering service at all times.

 **Q: How long can the container operate without being connected to Azure?**

-**A:** Cognitive Services containers are *not licensed* to run without being connected to Azure for metering.
+**A:** Cognitive Research Technologies containers are *not licensed* to run without being connected to Azure for metering.
 Customers need to enable the containers to communicate with the metering service at all times.

 **Q: What is current hardware required to run these containers?**

-**A:** Cognitive Services containers are x64 based containers that can run any compatible Linux node, VM, and edge device that supports x64 Linux Docker Containers.
+**A:** Cognitive Research Technologies containers are x64 based containers that can run any compatible Linux node, VM, and edge device that supports x64 Linux Docker Containers.
 They all require CPU processors.
 The minimum and recommended configurations for each container offering are available below:

 * [Anomaly Detector][ad-containers-recommendations]
 * [Computer Vision][cv-containers-recommendations]